build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 date: 2023-03-15
 ---

 Why not deploy on a Friday?
 During my career, I accepted that we didn't deploy on Fridays (or on holiday eves, New Year's Eve, or any other date considered "important") simply because it was **too risky**.
-Everything seemed to make sense because **I was afraid every time we deployed**, the users felt the problems, the most experienced people on the team said that it was risky and, many times, the management people **prohibited Deploying** on specific dates, unless it was to put out a fire.
+Everything seemed to make sense because **I was afraid every time we deployed**, the users felt the problems, the most experienced people on the team said that it was risky and, many times, the management people **prohibited deploying** on specific dates, unless it was to put out a fire.

 After a while, I understood the value of asking and understanding the "why" and, mainly, the "why not" of each thing.

-- Can someone be with us overnight to follow the Deploy?
+- Can someone be with us overnight to follow the deploy?
-- Can someone follow the Deploy on Sunday?
+- Can someone follow the deploy on Sunday?
-- Nobody Deploys on Fridays.
+- Nobody deploys on Fridays.
 Do we have a deal??
 - Holiday tomorrow.
-No Deploys, PLEASE!
+No deploys, PLEASE!
-- No Deploy because John had a particular problem and won't be able to be with us, ok?
+- No deploy because John had a particular problem and won't be able to be with us, ok?
-- Our biggest customer has requested that we do not any Deploy next week.
+- Our biggest customer has requested that we do not any deploy next week.
 - Someone knows how update this cluster?
 There is no documentation and we must to update due security reasons.

 For each situation, the answers to the "why?" or "why not?" evidence a lack of **technical** capabilities, well-established **processes** , **measurement/evaluation** capabilities, and **cultural** capabilities.

-Actions related to these capabilities aim to **mitigate risks** and, as a consequence, reduce the **fear of Deploy** and increase organizational performance.
+Actions related to these capabilities aim to **mitigate risks** and, as a consequence, reduce the **fear of deploy** and increase organizational performance.
 Technical capabilities are by far the most exploited by organizations, especially in the early stages of DevOps adoption.
-It is possible to invest in automation of the Deploy process to mitigate risks during Deploy, for example.
+It is possible to invest in automation of the deploy process to mitigate risks during deploy, for example.
 However, if the culture is not aligned or if there is not good communication between people on the teams, it is unlikely that the investment will impact the organization's performance in the long term.

-The **fear of Deploy** and its consequences for people and organizations is fundamentally based on **uncertainty** and **lack of knowledge**.
+The **fear of deploy** and its consequences for people and organizations is fundamentally based on **uncertainty** and **lack of knowledge**.
 By embracing the DevOps culture, organizations must invest in technical capabilities, promote knowledge creation, and develop people and processes to fight uncertainty and lack of knowledge.

-In this article, I will share some examples of what should be avoided and practices to mitigate the risks and reduce the pain in the deployment process, which requires technical, cultural, and process capabilities of organizations ready to Deploy on Fridays.
+In this article, I will share some examples of what should be avoided and practices to mitigate the risks and reduce the pain in the deployment process, which requires technical, cultural, and process capabilities of organizations ready to deploy on Fridays.

 ## Keep independent teams